 The National Fire Academy (NFA) offers specialized training courses and advanced management programs of national impact in an academic classroom environment on campus at the National Emergency Training Center (NETC) in Emmitsburg, Maryland or in the field, in locations across the United States.
 This classroom course is designed for the national level fire service officer from State and local fire service organizations.
+During this two-day delivery at NETC, students will reside in dormitories provided on campus with classes conducted in classrooms designed for critical student/instructor interaction.
 All course materials are designed for interactive classroom environments, in either paper notebook or electronic formats.